Rare Genomics (RG)

 • Downloading Content from Squarespace 7.0: Downloaded all content from the current website and saved it onto a shared cloud drive.

 • Preparing for launch: The website is being prepared for launch.
-APIs, newsletter contacts, Google Analytics, and the domain are currently underway in preparation for launch by the end of February.
+APIs, newsletter contacts, Google Analytics, and the domain are currently being prepared for launch by the beginning of August.

-While this project is still underway, the small changes we have made to the current website, such as the improved blog structure, removing outdated content, and SEO modifications, have helped increase web traffic, increase donations, and bring more patients to our programs.
+Although the domain transfer is still underway, the small changes we have made to the current website, such as improving the blog structure, removing outdated content, and implementing SEO modifications, have helped increase web traffic, donations, and patient participation in our programs.

 Next Steps